ujjwalpandeyjava/UserFaculty_ManagementSystem/README.md

 This project **User-Faculty work space** is server-client based, designed for an offline computer institute, which is going online (some part) to increase it's reach and minimise the time requied by students, faculty, adminstration team, request, complains, and other areas where a person has to contact some faculty for any details and changes.

-# Check "Wokring and look.pdf" to see output screens
+# Check "Working and look.pdf" to see output screens

 **Security note:**
 The app is secure with the urls also, **meaning** no one can access others account if they even have their accout urls or one type of user cannot access the account detils or the account of other user.

-## What langusages and thecs, I have used in project.
+## What languages and thecs, I have used in project.
     1. Project type: maven
     2. Core java
     2. Advanced java (JSP and Servlet both)